Like this short story? Here’s a link to my book of short stories

-She could see that I knew the truth about her.
-She said, “I want to speak to my lawyer.”
-She was way too smart to admit anything.
-That she had her lawyer’s phone number on speed dial was telling.
+She could see that I knew the truth about her, saying, “I want to speak to my lawyer.”
+That she had her lawyer’s number on speed dial was telling.
 And I got the message.

-As I left, I thanked the police, understanding now what Ella had been telling me.
-And that I’d been neglecting Jen.
-When I got back to the hotel, there was an email message from the bank’s security company telling me that the charities account was locked.
-And that it would remain so until approved for activity by the bank’s senior management.
-Until then, no money would be released or transferred, and no checks would be paid.
+Leaving, I thanked the police, understanding now what Ella tried to tell me.
+When I got back to the hotel, there was an email from the bank’s security company.
+The charity’s account was locked and would remain so until approved for activity by the bank’s security personnel.
+Until then, no money would be released or transferred and no checks would be paid.

-The next day, I asked Jen to meet him me Andy’s after she got off work.
-Before Jen arrived I went in back to find Ella.
+The next day, I asked Jen to meet me at Andy’s after she got off work.
+Before Jen arrived I went in back looking for Ella.

 “Ella, would you be kind enough to give me a few minutes of your time?”
 I asked.

-“You were right all along about Louise.
+“You were right about Louise.
 I’m sorry.
 You can’t imagine how sorry I am that I didn’t believe you.
 Did you hear she tried to steal Maria’s charity money?”

-“Well she was not successful and was arrested.
-Now she’s in jail.
+“Well, she was not successful and has been arrested.
+She’s in jail.”

 “No, she’s not,” Ella said.
 “Guess you didn’t hear that, did you?”

 “No, no I didn’t.
 How’d she get out?”